Start Here

 - Save your broker's number in your phone: 646-946-1472 (Sean Mulligan).
 When something goes wrong, call.

-- Read the basics: DNC rules, commission language, Fair Housing, and UPL (don't give legal advice).
+- Read the Important Legal Notice above.
+Know the basics: DNC rules, commission language, Fair Housing, and UPL (don't give legal advice).

 The agents making the most money at ARC don't have a secret.
 They aren't smarter than you.
 They don't have better connections.